SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 higher in order to ensure SLAs are met at all times.

-### Seldon Core 2 scheduler interactions with HPA-based scaling
+### Customizing HPA policy settings for ensuring correct scaling behaviour

-Each `spec.replica` value change for a model or server triggers a rescheduling event for the Core 2 scheduler, which will consider any updates that are required to assign and load new Model replicas onto existing server replicas or to unload Model replicas where needed.
+Each `spec.replica` value change for a Model or Server triggers a rescheduling event for the Core 2 scheduler, which will consider any updates that are needed in mapping Model replicas to Server replicas (i.e rescheduling failed Model replicas, loading new ones, unloading).

 Two characteristics in the current implementation are important in terms of autoscaling and configuring the HPA scale-up policy: